PseudoMagnifique/pseudomagnifique/README.md

 # Hi there 👋

-Welcome to me profile!
+Welcome to my profile!
 This is where I code my hidden shenanigans and public machinations 👀

 ```python
 class Nerd: